temperlang/temperlang-blog/posts/generically-speaking.md

 function pickComparisonFnFor<T>(x: T): (a: T, b: T) => (-1 | 0 | 1) {
   if (typeof x === 'object' || typeof x === 'function') {
-    // A referency type.
+    // A reference type.
-    // Try using .compareTo method.
+    // Try using its .compareTo method.
     return (a: T, b: T) => {
       if (a === n) { return 0; }
       if (!a) { return -1; } // Sort null early